securityfirst/tent-content/contents_en/information/safely-deleting/beginner/secure-deletion-when-discarding-hardware.md

 # Discarding CD-ROMS

-When it comes to CD-ROMs, you should do the same thing you do with paper-shred them.
+When it comes to CD-ROMs, you should do the same thing you do with paper - shred them.
 There are inexpensive shredders that will chew up CD-ROMs.
 Never just throw a CD-ROM out in the rubbish unless you're absolutely sure there's nothing sensitive on it.

 # Secure deletion on solid-state disks (SSDs), USB flash drives, and SD cards